mace84/exasol-nlp/README.md

 # Exasol Showcase
 A showcase illustrating how to use natural language processing methods in an Exasol ELT pipeline.

 ## Use Case: Aspect Based Sentiment Analysis
 A gaming company is interested in which aspects of their games are mentioned in game reviews and how these aspects are perceived by the reviewers.
 The sentiment analysis of game aspects provides insights into viable strategies for game improvement.

-This repo implements a simple aspect based sentiment analysis as an exasol user defined function (UDF) and utilizes it in an ELT process, that is administered by areto's [Data Chef](https://github.com/areto-consulting-gmbh/Data-Chef/).
+This repo implements a simple aspect based sentiment analysis as an Exasol user defined function (UDF) and utilizes it in an ELT process, that is administered by areto's [Data Chef](https://github.com/areto-consulting-gmbh/Data-Chef/).

 The analysis is performed on a data set of 6.5 mio. game review from [STEAM](https://store.steampowered.com/reviews/).
-Details on the aspect based sentiment analysis algorith can be found in `./casestudy/`.
+Details on the aspect based sentiment analysis algorithm can be found in `./casestudy/`.

 In order to execute the NLP pipeline as a UDF, this repo implements a python3 flavor for EXASOL scripting languages in the submodule `./script-languages/`.
 The flavor is refered to as `python3-nlp-EXASOL-6.<version>`.
-The NLP flavor is based on Exasol's data science flavor but adds important NLP modules such as [spacy](https://spacy.io/) and [NLTK](https://www.nltk.org/) with the language models used for the aspect based similarity scroring algorithm.
+The NLP flavor is based on Exasol's data science flavor but adds important NLP modules such as [spacy](https://spacy.io/) and [NLTK](https://www.nltk.org/) with the language models used for the aspect based similarity scoring algorithm.

 ## Exasol config